sivadandem/Customer_Shopping_Behavior_Analysis/README.md

 unnecessary API calls."
 ```

-**Action:** Show hook code
+**Action:** Show the code for the useDebounce hook.

+---

 #### 5.5 Frontend - Optimistic Update

-**Screen:** Open component with toggle functionality
+**Screen:** Open the component with the toggle functionality (e.g., `client/src/components/MenuItemCard.jsx` or `client/src/pages/MenuManagement.jsx`)

 **Say:**
 ```
-"For optimistic updates, I store the previous state before making changes.
+"For optimistic updates, I store the previous state before making changes inside my Menu Item Card component.

-When the user clicks toggle, I update the local state immediately, then make the API call.
-If it fails, I revert to the previous state and show an error toast."
+When the user clicks the toggle, I update the local state immediately, then make the API call.
+If the API call fails, I catch the error, revert to the previous state, and show an error toast."
 ```

-**Action:** Show relevant code
+**Action:** Show the handler function for the toggle action, highlighting the immediate state update and the catch block.

 ---